wandb/wandbot/README.md

 ### Data Ingestion

 The data ingestion module pulls code and markdown from Weights & Biases repositories [docodile](https://github.com/wandb/docodile) and [examples](https://github.com/wandb/examples) ingests them into vectorstores for the retrieval augmented generation pipeline.

 To ingest the data run the following command from the root of the repository

 ```bash
 python -m wandbot.ingestion
 ```

+**Note:**

+Pay special attention to the configs in `src/wandbot/configs/vector_store_config.py` and `src/wandbot/configs/ingestion_config` as this is where important settings such as the embedding model, embedding dimensions and hosted vs local vector db are set.

 You will notice that the data is ingested into the `data/cache` directory and stored in three different directories `raw_data`, `vectorstore` with individual files for each step of the ingestion process.